-Shift 6 – From More Strategy to More Surrender
+Shift 6 – From More Strategy to More Surrender: Ephesians Chapter 6

-Exponential 2019 is less than two months away.
+Exponential 2019 has been incredible so far this year!
+We have even more to come!
 We’re looking forward to seeing you and sharing this year’s theme: “Made for More: Mobilizing God’s People, God’s Way.”
-This is the first time an Exponential theme has focused on a book of the Bible—each of the six chapters in Ephesians for each critical paradigm shift.
-As we revolutionize how we mobilize people and multiply disciples who multiply disciples and plant churches that plant churches, we believe these six shifts have the potential to start a disciple-making multiplication movement today.
+This is the first time an Exponential theme has focused on a book of the Bible.
+Each of the six chapters in Ephesians for each critical paradigm shift.
+We are here to revolutionize how we mobilize people and multiply disciples.
+Our goal is for those disciples to multiply more disciples and plant churches that plant churches.
+We believe these six shifts have the potential to start a disciple-making multiplication movement today.

 In this ongoing series, we’re focusing on each of these six shifts.
 Our last five posts highlighted the first five shifts.

 Ephesians Chapter 6

 This week, we look at Ephesians chapter 6 to help us unpack the sixth and final shift: From More Strategy to More Surrender.

 For our last shift, we look at one of the most well-known passages in Paul’s letter to the church of Ephesus.
 Over the last few weeks, we’ve explored what it means to be, do and go more.
 Shift 6 brings all of the last five shifts together.
 Ephesians Chapter 6 show us what it takes to be and make disciples who carry the fullness of Jesus into our lost and hurting world.
 This is because the Church is made to win more.
 Check out Paul’s exhortation to the Body of Christ to prepare for battle: